 In addition to our visible physical bodies, we are each made up of energetic bodies, including the aura (or subtle bodies), chakras, and meridians.
 Universal life force energy enters our field through the subtle bodies and works its way through them to the chakras.
 From there it travels along the meridians and makes its way into the nervous, endocrine and circulatory systems and then on to the cells, tissues and organs of the body.
 When our energy fields are clear of blockages, imbalances and negative influences, this process runs smoothly and good health is maintained.
 However, negative issues, even those that are emotional in nature, can interfere with this flow.
 Vibrational therapies such as color can help to restore the balance in this system.

 You can administer color to animals in a variety of ways.
-Use colored fabrics for bedding and blankets, select specific colors for halters and collars, bathe your animal in lights from a color-filtered light source or solarize the drinking water.
+Use colored decor such as fabrics for bedding and blankets, select specific colors for halters and collars, bathe your animal in lights from a color-filtered light source or solarize the drinking water.
 To use color via light, simply place a colored light (or regular light with a theatrical color gel or transparency over it) in an area of the house or stall with a comfy place for the animal to rest.
 Allow the animal to gravitate to the area on his or her own.
 An animal’s instincts will naturally guide him towards what his body needs.
 It is very important to make sure your companion is not subjected to this treatment in a crate, cage or small stall where he or she cannot move away from it.
 Your animal will intuitively know if and when he or she has had enough.
 To solarize drinking water, simply surround a glass container of water with an appropriately colored theatrical gel and leave it in the sunlight for a number of hours.
 Then serve this water to your animal companion in their dish or water bucket.

 In my healing practice, I recommend color for conditions that are both physical and emotional.
 The color blue, for instance, helped ease the pain of an elderly dog with bad hips and arthritis when he was in his final days.
 The colors red and orange were more appropriate for a top performing show dog who was required to compete during a false pregnancy.
 Her physical condition left her feeling very lethargic and definitely not interested in putting her best foot forward, but red and orange create a more vital and self-confident energy.
 Another frequently used favorite of mine is the color violet, which helps lift depression, a condition that, due to many factors, is more prevalent than we realize.